PDF password recovery. Who is faster?

 Recovery Speed: User Password to PDF created in Adobe Acrobat 9

 Adobe Acrobat 9 introduced a new format, Adobe PDF 1.7 EL3, with improved security.
 The encryption key was boosted to 256 bits and the MD5 hash algorithm was replaced with the newer SHA-256.
-However, the developers made some mistakes and the password recovery speed is dramatically shorter!
+However, the developers made some mistakes and the password recovery speed is dramatically increased!

 Recovery Speed: Document open password for Adobe PDF 1.7 ExtensionLevel 3